What Rihanna's New Lingerie Line Could Look Like

 It can work for you, too.

-Before you subscribe to the rude gal's sultry style, take a look through all of the time she's worn lingerie—watch the master work.
+Before you subscribe to the rude gal's sultry style, take a look through all of the times she's worn lingerie—watch the master work.

 With an epic three-toned fur coat, Riri opts for a white lace-up corset, and it's fire.